stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 [ Add a New To Do ] ← input

 checkbox
-- clicking will draw a line through the title of the todo item ↓
+- clicking will draw a line through the title of the to do item ↓
 [x] To Do Item #1
 [ ] To Do Item #2